 If all goes accordingly, China will likely accelerate SiC development and become a leading player in the power chip market.
 Such success would notch the Chinese leadership a major “win” under the banner of technology self-reliance because China will have mastered a chip that is increasingly crucial to the energy transition in transport.

-AJ Cortese is a research associate at MacroPolo.
+AJ Cortese is a senior research associate at MacroPolo.
 You can find his work on industrial technology, semiconductors, the digital economy, and other topics here.

 Get Our Stuff